Alexandre-So/DIANE/README.md

 Once the application is launched, if the resolution poorly fits your screen, you can adjust it with the keyboard shortcuts `ctrl +` or `ctrl -` (use `cmd` on Mac).

+**Note for Debian users** : some packages are required by some DIANE dependencies :
+ * libssl-dev
+ * libcurl4-openssl-dev
+ * libudunits2-dev
+ * libabsl-dev
+ * cmake
+ * libfontconfig1-dev
+ * libgdal-dev

 ## Deploy DIANE on your server

 We provide a [solution based on Docker and Shiny server](https://hub.docker.com/r/rocker/shiny) to deploy DIANE on any linux server, just as it is at <https://diane.bpmp.inrae.fr>.
 To do so, see the following command line instructions.